 - How To Calculate Yield, ITV, and LTV

 - Ways to Analyze a Transaction for Viability

 - How to Own Notes For Residual Income

-Believe it or not you can receive all of this in the Finding Cash Flow Notes Training for under $300.
-That’s less then the cost of just one textbook at many colleges.
+Believe it or not you can receive all of this in our Marketing for Notes Master Class for under $400.
 The power of the Internet now lets us share our 40+ years of combined experience with you in the comfort of your own home at an affordable price.

 Of course there are other trainers out there and it never hurts to know your options.
 As you do your research be sure to ask these important questions.